Pretty Christmas Mantel Ideas

 21 of 23

 Weeping Cedar Garland Christmas Mantel

 Let your imagination soar when it comes to your holiday mantel.
 Heidi (homebyheidi.blogspot.com) received a lot of compliments on her colorful, leopard-lined stockings and weeping cedar garland.
-Heidi used oversize ornaments to convey strength and cohesion.
+The Christmas garland with lights coordinates with oversize ornaments for a cohesive look.
 A glass doorknob adds height and provides a place to hang a pretty wreath.